Toby Ord: Career

-Since 2014, Ord has been at Oxford's Future of Humanity Institute, where he holds the position of a senior research fellow.
+Ord held the position of research fellow at Oxford's Future of Humanity Institute from 2014 until 2019, and senior research fellow from 2019 until the institute's shutdown in 2024.
 Ord describes his focus as "the big picture questions facing humanity."
 He is a trustee of the Centre for Effective Altruism and of the non-profit organization 80,000 Hours, researching careers that have the largest positive social impact and providing career advice based on that research.

 Research

 Ethics

 Ord's work has been primarily in moral philosophy.
 In applied ethics, he has worked on bioethics, the demands of morality, and global priority setting.
 He has also made contributions in global health, as an advisor to the third edition of Disease Control Priorities Project.
-In normative ethics, his research has focused on consequentialism, and on moral uncertainty.
+In normative ethics, his research has focused on consequentialism and on moral uncertainty.